-Graduate Studies Project Analysis Form

-After discussion with your supervisor complete this form and update your Gantt Chart.
+Graduate Studies Project Analysis Form After discussion with your supervisor complete this form and update your Gantt Chart.
 Send a copy to the Graduate Studies Secretary by Friday of 5th week Michaelmas/Trinity Term.

+Name: College:

+Title of project:

+Supervisor:

-Describe the progress you have made in the last six months.
-To what extent have you achieved your goals?
+Describe the progress you have made in the goals? ast six months.
+To what extent have you achieved your

 For the next 6 months of your project:

 What are your major goals?

-What resources will you need (equipment, materials, technician support etc.) and are they available?
+What resources will you need (equipment, ma aterials, technician support etc.) and are they available?

-Are you satisfied with the progress of your work?
-If not can you identify how you may improve matters?
+Are you satisfied with the progress of your wo matters? ork?
+If not can you identify how you may improve